Abbilaash/Library-feedback-System/README.md

 # library-feedback-system
-This project is an Alpha version of the Library Feedback System for GRD Memorial Library at PSG College Of Technology.
-The data used is the lending history of 21,155 transactions from 01-02-2025 to 01-04-2025.
+This project represents the alpha version of the Library Feedback System developed for the GRD Memorial Library at PSG College of Technology.
+It utilizes lending history data comprising 21,155 transactions recorded between February 1, 2025, and April 1, 2025.

 ## Tech Stack
 - Frontend: React.js, CSS